AppiahBlessed/0x00-python-hello_world/0x00-python-hello_world/README.md

 Write a Shell script that runs a Python script.

 The Python file name will be saved in the environment variable $PYFILE

+1. Run inline
+mandatory
+Score: 0.0% (Checks completed: 0.0%)
+Write a Shell script that runs Python code.

+The Python code will be saved in the environment variable $PYCODE
+Answer: I used the -c flage which tells the interpreter to run whatever it is after the flag. so like python3 -c "print(2+10)"